Last updated on August 31st, 2023

 4. Reduce the Nicotine.
 If you become satisfied with substituting, consider vaping a lower nicotine e-cigarette filter.

-Remember all e-cigarettes are not alike.
+Remember, all e-cigarettes are not alike.
 Before you buy the first ecig you see at the convenience store, do some research!
 This website has scores of reviews — even a best selling ecigarette comparison chart for traditional ecigs and vaporizers.

-Also remember that all on-line e-cigarette brands offer nicotine at various levels.
+Also remember that many on-line e-cigarette brands offer nicotine at various levels.
 You can start with a high nicotine content and move to lighter or no nicotine as you are weaned off the traditional cigarette experience.

 - Always have a spare, fully charged E-cigarette on hand.